 If that would hold true, and this is what you see with individuals like JL Collins.
 JL Collins just very publicly announced on his blog this week that this is actually something he was going to do, is you would take a segment of your portfolio that was in bonds and you move that over to stock to help you buffer the storm.

-So, you're actually, again, being able to take advantage of rebalancing your portfolio at a time when it's advantageous.
+So, you’re actually, again, being able to take advantage of rebalancing your portfolio at a time when it’s advantageous.
 I think that is just a very small segment.
-But I want to point out for people that when you are 25 years old, 28 years old, 30 years old, 40 years old, this is not 65 and beyond.
-You typically have a lot more options than you do when you're talking about someone in their late 60s, early 70s.
+But I want to point out to people that when you are 25 years old, 28 years old, 30 years old, 40 years old, this is not 65 and beyond.
+You typically have a lot more options than you do when you’re talking about someone in their late 60s, or early 70s.
 Your finances are more locked in than they are for this 20-year-old.

 I guess this is something that MK said a while back and I want to give her credit for this, but I also want to just use it.
 There’s no failing with FI.
 You can’t fail.
 When you have a 50% savings rate, that’s your fortress of fricking solitude.
 That’s your superpower.
 You got this.

 Obviously, we’ve said FI is a superpower because it enables you to have that fortress of solitude, to have that position of power that I think a lot of people otherwise don’t.